lcmd65/ecommerce-app/README.md

-# Ecommerce - Web Application
+## Ecommerce - Web Application

+Welcome to our Ecommerce web application.
+This platform offers a seamless shopping experience enhanced by SUSBot, a personal shopping assistant that provides tailored suggestions for your favorite products.

 ## Debug on local (very risk)
 Simply type below command and Ctrl+C when you want to shut down it.